CALL CENTER: 800-339-4661

 -

-Benefits to Reporting Abuse
+Benefits of Reporting Abuse

 - The elder or dependent adult will be given options to increase their safety